Can you really grow new brain cells? How neurogenesis works and why it matters

 Sleeping poorly doesn’t just wear you out; it slows down your brain’s production of new brain cells.
 Protect your mind (and your mood and overall health) by making good rest a priority.

-If you have trouble getting to sleep, try our Guided audios for sleep, or one of our relaxing soundtracks.
+If you have trouble getting to sleep, try our Guided audios for sleep, or one of our relaxing nature soundscapes.
 For some quick tips check out our blog post on recovering after a poor night's sleep.

 6. Challenge yourself.